What are PIPS?

 Find out more

-Our PIPS scheme is organised by all three White Rose Universities.
+Our PIPS scheme is organised by all three White Rose Universities: Leeds, Sheffield and York.
 In each University there are staff who are responsible for the Training and Development of PhD students and co-ordinate activity at a local level.
-There will be PIPS Info Sessions organised by the Training Managers at each university and all students will be invited to attend.
-Contact your local Training Manager for all the latest information regarding possible PIPS host organisations and to discuss how to arrange a placement with a host organisation of your choosing:
+There will be PIPS Information Sessions organised by the Training Managers at each university and all students will be invited to attend.
+Contact your local Training Manager for all the latest information regarding possible PIPS host organisations and to discuss how to arrange a placement with a host organisation of your choosing.